In this article:

 Importing the preset

-- Merge the selected workspace with content of imported container, select Rename conflicting tags, triggers, and variables and click Confirm
+5. Merge the selected workspace with the content of the imported container, select Rename conflicting tags, triggers, and variables, and click Confirm

 Connecting new tags to the GA4 configuration